Setaganga/Portfolio/README.md

   ---A: I have a proficient understanding of modules, libraries and more complex things to do with the language.
 It is a language which I use weekly/daily.

-  ---B: I have a basic understanding of how to do variables, functions, operations, types, classes and objects, conditionals, and loops.
+  ---B: I have a good understanding of the language.
+I have played around with it and know generally how it works.

-  ---C: Know some syntax and stuff, but not confident enough to say I know the language.
+  ---C: Either beginning to learn the language or maybe I've forgotten some stuff and don't feel as confident to use it.

   ---Python A